 Journal of Applied Science and Engineering (JASE) is included in Emerging Sources Citation Index (ESCI), COMPENDEX PLUS (EI), and SCOPUS, accepting original research articles in all disciplines of science and engineering.
 Manuscripts are submitted through Online Submission & Peer Review Service for review with the understanding that they have not been published elsewhere.
 The author(s) will be responsible for proofreading the paper.
-All copyright ownership of the paper will belong to the Journal once it is published.
-Additional reprints can be purchased if ordered.
+Author(s) are required to prepare their manuscripts in either word or latex format.
+Template files are available below.

 Important Information for Manuscript formatting and JASE requirements before submission